 Over the years, Ukraine has ratified major international instruments on human rights, consisting of the Universal Declaration of Human Rights and ILO standards.
 It has also created an office for Ukrainian Parliament Commissioner for Human Rights to ensure the observance of human rights and freedoms, while providing citizens with an opportunity to appeal in case of infringements.
 In 2015, the country adopted its first national strategy on human rights, calling upon stakeholders (including parliamentary representatives, civil society and international organisations) to ensure implementation.
 The strategy set goals across twenty-four areas, focusing on preventing ill-treatment and torture, ensuring equal rights for women, combatting violence and trafficking, raising awareness, and safeguarding rights of internally displaced persons.
-While an action plan was initially designed until 2020, a new version is under development for a period until 2023.
+In March 2021, Ukraine introduced a new National Human Rights Strategy with a section on business and human rights.